SixArm/ui-ux-design-guide/topics/about-related-projects/index.md

 # About related projects

 These projects by the author describe more about startup strategy, tactics, and tools.
-These are links to git repostories that are free libre open source.
+These are links to git repositories that are free libre open source.

 * [Architecture Decision Record (ADR)](https://github.com/joelparkerhenderson/architecture-decision-record)
 * [Business model canvas (BMC)](https://github.com/joelparkerhenderson/business-model-canvas)